rhaiscript/book/src/language/statements.md

 ### Closed scope

-A statement block forms a _closed_ scope.
+A statements block forms a _closed_ scope.

 Any [variable] and/or [constant] defined within the block are removed outside the block, so are [modules] [imported][`import`] within the block.